Death From Above, Brand New, A$AP Mob, And More: This Week In Music

 Bonus Thing.
 Taylor Swift–Reputation

 Taylor Swift . . . where do we begin with this latest release announcement?
 As previously mentioned, the eclipse had an effect on people and even their marketing schemes.
 Sometime last week, the singer swiftly removed all her past-lives statements and dealings from all of her social media.
 She then timed her first new social media post to be released on the day of the 2017 eclipse.
 A good move would have been to do the drop during the eclipse, but instead we got an announcement and album title release.
 Swift’s sixth album release will bare the name Reputation in a gothic font.
 The packaging and the word styling and repetition give a very Nas and Kanye feel.
-The new track is said to go out this evening.
+The new track is out now, have a listen to it.

 The Productivity Playlist is below, make sure you are following it on Spotify so you can take it with you.
 Happy listening.